A HOW-TO GUIDE

 Gardeitchik continued, “Henceforth, the step to replace legacy systems is a big one with many continuity risks.
 This is made even more complicated because there may be a lot of connections of such systems with other systems, and that means a lot of interfacing, which is an expensive and complex operation.
 Further still, one cannot just ‘switch off’ the [legacy] systems to make changes, so changes have to be done while the original system is still functional.”

-This view is corroborated by Raul Valverde and Malleswara Talla’s 2017 paper, “Reengineering of Legacy Systems into Supply Chain Systems: Traditional Data Oriented versus Process Oriented Approaches”, that focuses on organizations within the supply chain upgrading from legacy systems.
-Their research indicates that a staged reengineering of legacy systems, rather than a radical, one-shot, big-budget, complex, and expensive reengineering effort, is preferable.
-In future, for them, the optimal plan is a “hybrid reengineering approach,” where both the data model for reorganizing the data, and the process model for implementing the required business logic in a pragmatic way, harmonize.
+This view is corroborated by Raul Valverde and Malleswara Talla’s 2017 paper “Reengineering of Legacy Systems into Supply Chain Systems: Traditional Data Oriented versus Process Oriented Approaches.”
+The paper focuses on organizations within the supply chain upgrading from legacy systems.
+Their research indicates that a staged reengineering of legacy systems – rather than a radical, one-shot, big-budget, complex, and expensive reengineering effort – is preferable.
+In the future, for them, the optimal plan is a “hybrid reengineering approach” in which the data model for reorganizing the data harmonizes with the process model for implementing the required business logic in a pragmatic way.

 Dr. Pernia adds more specific detail on how a terminal should plan this change, stating operators should figure out the non-functional and functional requirements within legacy systems and make clear the implicit integration efforts first.
 “That is the key,” he said.

 “The technology available today enables a reliable roadmap to upgrade so long as the system integration capability is well addressed and fully embedded in the upgrade project, as well as the subsequent change management stream.
 After this, the fundamental areas to be mindful of are testing, training [staff], and optimization,” Dr. Pernia added.